rancher/rancher-catalog/infra-templates/k8s/33/README.md

 ### KubeDNS

 KubeDNS is enabled for name resolution as described in the [Kubernetes DNS docs](http://kubernetes.io/docs/admin/dns/).
-The DNS service IP address is `10.43.0.10`.
+The DNS service IP address is `10.43.0.10` by default.

 ### Audit Logs